reisd/100daysMLChallenge/LOG.md

 **Thoughts** : The result is not bad but I would like to try other algorithms as well.
 I am thinking to try home credit kaggle project.

 **Link of Work:**  Will upload it when I get the notebook finished.

+## Day 25 : Aug 2 , 2018

+**Today's Progress** : Read a kernel of kaggle project.

+**Thoughts** : Need to spend more time finishing one sample kernel of the project.
+Honestly, I couldn't focus on it that well today because I had a long long day.
+I finished Alteryx and Tableau trainings today.

+**Link of Work:** NA